-Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
-The costs of prepaid items is recorded as expenditures/expenses when consumed rather than when purchased.
+Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid expenses in the government-wide financial statements and prepaid expenses/expenditures in the fund financial statements.
+The costs of prepaid items is recorded as expenses/expenditures when consumed rather than when purchased.